 Imagine an enormous, strong-stemmed, fragrant bluebell with dense, erect spikes of six-petalled, star-shaped violet flowers.
-Flowering in early summer with the very occasional plant giving pure white, green-eyed flowers.
-A large, bone-hardy, reliably perennial lily relative.
+This large, bone-hardy, reliably perennial lily relative, flowers in early summer with the very occasional plant giving pure white, green-eyed flowers.

 Sow seeds at any time, covering them very thinly with compost or grit, keeping the seed pot in a cool, well-lit spot outdoors.
 Artificial heat is not needed and can prevent germination so be very patient as many species will only germinate in the spring after chilling or freezing in the moist seed pot in the winter.
 Grow on individual seedlings in small pots until of sufficient size to be potted on or planted out into the open ground.